Assessment is the engine which drives student learning.

 At The Pines, teachers are required to make Teacher Assessment judgements regarding the attainment of children in their class each term.
 These judgements centre around Reading, Writing and Maths and are based on how each child is performing in relation to Age Related Expectations for that point during each academic year.
 These Teacher Assessments are recorded on Insight which is the online tool used by the school to store and analyse assessment data.
 In EYFS, children are assessed according to their progress towards the Specific and Prime areas of learning.

 Assessment approaches are currently being developed for the Foundation Subjects to enable teachers to assess children's knowledge and skills in these curriculum areas.
-These approaches vary according to the subject and use a variety of 'low stakes' assessment opportunities.
-More information will be added to this section as these approaches are further developed.
+These approaches vary according to the subject and, for many curriculum areas, a variety of 'low stakes' assessment opportunities are built into lessons to ensure teachers have an on-going knowledge of children's knowledge and understanding.

 Feedback and Marking